What is the law in Connecticut for School Expulsion?

 - The board can decide not to expel the student, thereby allowing the child to return to school immediately after the hearing.

 - The board can recommend your child’s expulsion.
 If the board adopts this recommendation, your child, for the duration of the expulsion, will be ineligible to attend any other schools within the district or participate in any on or off campus school activities.
 The board can review your child’s disciplinary history to decide on the length of the expulsion, but cannot consider it for purposes of determining whether to move forward with the expulsion.
-For instance, if your child has been expelled only once, the board has discretion to shorten (or even waive) the expulsion.
+For instance, if your child has been expelled only once, the board has the discretion to shorten (or even waive) the expulsion.

 Under Section 10-233d, at least three members of the local board of education have to preside over the expulsion proceedings.
 Alternatively, the school board can delegate the duty to an impartial hearing officer provided the officer is not a member of the appointing board.
 In both cases, neither the board members nor the hearing officer can discuss the case outside the hearing.
 Should the administration elect to retain an attorney to represent it in proceedings, it cannot choose an attorney that represents both the local board of education and the administration.